JOE-DP/to-do-list/README.md

 # To Do List
 A To Do List, with the functionality to add, delete and mark tasks complete.
+I have commented every line of server.js as a learnign exercise.

 **Demo: https://jdp-todolist.herokuapp.com/**